-As a result of these control agreements, we are regarded as the primary beneficiary of our consolidated VIEs including all the bank accounts and the operating accounts with relevant ecommerce platforms established or to be established in the name of or for the benefit of the VIEs, and we treat our consolidated VIEs as our consolidated entities under U.S. GAAP.
+As a result of these control agreements, we are regarded as the primary beneficiary of our consolidated VIEs, and we treat our consolidated VIEs as our consolidated entities under U.S. GAAP.
 We have consolidated the financial results of our consolidated VIEs in our consolidated financial statements in accordance with U.S. GAAP.
 However, our control over our consolidated VIEs through contractual arrangements may not be as effective as direct ownership.
-In addition, uncertainties exist as to whether our operation of the business in these jurisdictions through our consolidated VIEs would be found not in compliance with existing or future respective local laws and we may incur substantial costs to enforce the terms of these control agreements with our consolidated VIEs.
+In addition, uncertainties exist as to whether our operation of the business in these jurisdictions through our consolidated VIEs would be found not in compliance with existing or future respective local laws.
 For a detailed description of the risks associated with our corporate structure and the contractual arrangements that support our corporate structure, see "Risk Factors-Risks Related to Our Corporate Structure."